Banking in China: The Big Four and others

 In 1995, the Chinese Government introduced the Commercial Bank Law to commercialize the operations of the four state-owned banks, the Bank of China (BOC), the China Construction Bank (CCB), the Agricultural Bank of China (ABC), and the Industrial and Commercial Bank of China (ICBC).

 The Industrial & Commercial Bank of China (ICBC) is the largest bank in China by total assets, total employees and total customers.
 ICBC differentiates itself from the other State Owned Commercial Banks by being second in foreign exchange business and 1st in RMB clearing business.
 It used to be the major supplier of funds to China's urban areas and manufacturing sector.

 The Bank of China (BOC) specializes in foreign-exchange transactions and trade finance.
 In 2002, BOC Hong Kong (Holdings) was successfully listed on the Hong Kong Stock Exchange.
 The USD2.8 billion offering was over-subscribed by 7.5 times.
 The deal was a significant move in the reform of China's banking industry.

 The China Construction Bank (CCB) specializes in medium to long-term credit for long term specialized projects, such as infrastructure projects and urban housing development.

 The Agriculture Bank of China (ABC) specializes in providing financing to China's agricultural sector and offers wholesale and retail banking services to farmers, township and village enterprises (TVEs) and other rural institutions.

 China Merchants Bank specializes in providing Personal Banking Business and Corporate & Investment Banking Business.

 Ping An Bank specializes in providing services in retail and corporate banking, including investment banking services.

 Policy banks

-Three new "policy" banks, the Agricultural Development Bank of China (ADBC), China Development Bank (CDB), and the Export-Import Bank of China (Chexim), were established in 1994 to take over the government-directed spending functions of the four state-owned commercial banks.
+Three new policy banks, the Agricultural Development Bank of China (ADBC), China Development Bank (CDB), and the Export-Import Bank of China (Chexim), were established in 1994 to take over the government-directed spending functions of the four state-owned commercial banks.
 These banks are responsible for financing economic and trade development and state-invested projects.

 ADBC provides funds for agricultural development projects in rural areas; the CDB specializes in infrastructure financing, and Chexim specializes in trade financing.

+Policy banks have a major role in financing Belt and Road Initiative Projects.